payu-org/payu/docs/source/usage.rst

    payu status --update

-* Current model time for running experiments or finished model time for completed experiments.
+* Current model time for running experiments or finished model time for completed experiments, e.g., 1953-10-23T04:00:00.
 This feature is implemented in models:
    * ACCESS-OM2
    * ACCESS-OM3
    * ACCESS-ESM1.5